guillermooo/sublime-undocs/source/reference/plugins.rst

 --------------------------

 All commands must implement a ``.run()`` method.
-All commands can receive and arbitrarily long number of keyword arguments.
+All commands can receive and arbitrarily long number of keyword arguments, but they must be valid JSON types.

 How to Call Commands from the API